-Emmett F. Fields is the webmaster of the popular (some say notorious) Bank of Wisdom website, which offers free downloads of classic freethought literature.
+Emmett F. Fields is the webmaster of the popular (some might say notorious) Bank of Wisdom website, which offers free downloads of classic freethought literature.
 Please visit and support it!
-Here is his outspoken view why atheist activist Madalyn Murray O'Hair, founder of American Atheists, was the greatest American ever.
+Meanwhile, here's his outspoken view why atheist activist Madalyn Murray O'Hair, founder of American Atheists, was the greatest American ever.
 Then an opinion piece on How the God Believers Cooked Our Frog.
 If you wish to wrangle, you may contact Emmett at email <bowemmett (at) gmail (dot) com>.
 Be nice.

 In midish-1995, the Religion Page of the Sacramento Bee began a new policy, to publish humanist & secular responses to posed moral questions alongside views from local faith leaders.
 Grabbing the gauntlet, AOF’s webmistress Pat Kelley was soon submitting her own answers.
 Click the "Read More" link to see highlights.
 To wrangle, contact Pat at <pkelley9 (at) gmail (dot) com>.
 But beware the doggy, it's a killer.

 Bob Oliver of Nixa, Missouri, relates the story of how he became an atheist.